postmanlabs/labs-docs/src/pages/docs/getting-started/navigating-postman.md

 [![Postman app](https://assets.postman.com/postman-docs/app-overview-v8.jpg)](https://assets.postman.com/postman-docs/app-overview-v8.jpg)

 * The left sidebar provides access to your collections, APIs, environments, mock servers, monitors and request [history](#history).
-* The header allows you to create workspaces, to access reports, to move and invite collaborators to workspaces, view sync status / notifications, open your Settings, account, and Postman plan.
+* The header allows you to create workspaces, to access reports, to move and invite collaborators to workspaces, to capture requests and cookies, view sync status / notifications, open your Settings, account, and Postman plan.
 * The center area is where you build and work with requests.
 * The status bar along the bottom allows you to show/hide the sidebar, [find and replace](#find-and-replace), and open the [console](/docs/sending-requests/troubleshooting-api-requests/) on the left.
 On the right you can launch the __Bootcamp__, collection runner, trash, two pane view and access help resources.